ZertoPublic/zroc/README.md

 Here are screenshots from the dashboards which ship with zROC.

 ### Main Zerto Metrics Dashboard
 Every NOC needs some eye candy right?
-This dashboard is great for a heads up display to see which VPGs and VMs may be falling behind in replication.
+This dashboard is great for a heads-up display to see which VPGs and VMs may be falling behind in replication.
 ![Zerto Metrics](/images/zerto-metrics.jpg)

 ### Protected VMs